-The aim of the operation is to remove all the cancer and so that we can assess the extent of the disease.
+The aim of the operation is to remove all the cancer so that we can assess the extent of the disease.
 This is known as staging.
 This will enable the team to know whether further treatment is recommended.
+Having a radical hysterectomy using laparoscopic surgery instead of through a large cut on your abdomen (tummy) should result in a shorter hospital stay, less scarring on your tummy and a quicker recovery.